VictorTeixeiraS/projects/projects/social_media_backend_golang/11-conclusion/readme.md

 ## Contact me

-I hang out in the [Qvault Discord](https://discord.gg/EEkFwbv) and on [Twitter @wagslane](https://twitter.com/wagslane).
+I hang out in the [Boot.dev Discord](https://discord.gg/EEkFwbv) and on [Twitter @wagslane](https://twitter.com/wagslane).
 Let me know what you thought of the project!